top of page

 MUSIC THEORY

-THEORY EXAMINATION BODY OPTIONS OFFERED AT FBM
+THEORY EXAMINATION BODY OPTIONS OFFERED AT FBMA

 Theory work can include traditional theory as well as popular music theory.
 Levels include Gr 1 through to Gr 8 in which we focus on key signatures, rhythmic permutations, diatonic chords, cadences, secondary dominates, modulations, analyses and music terminologies.
 International examination bodies we align with are Trinity, RockSchool, ABRSM as well as London College of Music.